 Inventory and Calendar of Puritan Records, 1640–1714

-The primary purpose of InvenCaP is to create a reliable and detailed inventory and calendar of Baptist, Congregational, and Presbyterian church records for the period 1640–1714.
+The primary purpose of InvenCaP is to create (a) a reliable and detailed inventory Baptist, Congregational, and Presbyterian church records for the period 1640–1714 (b) to calendar the records.
 Our definition of ‘church records’ includes church books, financial account books, and church registers, but does not extend to ministerial personal papers, legal documents such as deeds, or parochial records of the 1650s.

-The first stage of the project, for which work will be undertaken between July and September 2015, is to prepare an online inventory of relevant church records for the period.
-The inventory will record the current location and (where relevant) the reference number of the manuscript, together with its title, the dates covered, the church or congregation to which it refers, and the denomination.
+The first stage of the project has been to prepare an online inventory of relevant church records for the period.
+The inventory records the current location and (where relevant) the reference number of the manuscript, together with its title, the dates covered, the church or congregation to which it refers, and the denomination.

-The second stage of the project, for which work will be undertaken between 2016 and 2018, involves calendaring the records outlined in the inventory.
+The second stage of the project, for which work will be undertaken from 2018, involves calendaring the records outlined in the inventory.
 Our objective is to provide a page-by-page account of each document, including information on minutes of church meetings, disciplinary cases, financial accounts, confessions of faith, covenants, church registers, church correspondence, and church histories.
 Once complete, the calendar will provide a detailed overview of the experience of dissent within an unprecedented number of congregations, chapels, and conventicles across the period.

 The calendar will also feature a list of ministers and historically important officers and members, available transcriptions, printed and digital editions, as well as a select bibliography for each church.
 It will be supplemented by a full scholarly introduction on the nature, scope and use of early dissenting manuscripts, and a series of full indexes to facilitate research throughout the data.

 – The School of Arts and Humanities (Aix-Marseille Université), that funded a one-day workshop and first meeting of the steering committee in 2013.